kanno-soe/kanno-soe/Exposition/Theory.md

 ## The act-grammar grid

-> *Carrying the self forward and practice-realizing the myriad dharmas is deemed delusion; the myriad dharmas coming forward and practice-realizing the self is awakening.*
+> Carrying the self forward and practice-realizing the myriad dharmas is deemed delusion; the myriad dharmas coming forward and practice-realizing the self is awakening.
+>
+> — Eihei Dōgen, *Genjōkōan*
+>
+> To learn the Buddha Way is to learn the self.
+> To learn the self is to forget the self.
+> To forget the self is to be realized by the myriad dharmas.
+> To be realized by the myriad dharmas is to shed the body and mind of the self and the body and mind of other-selves.
+> There’s a resting of the traces of realization; a causing of the rested traces of realization to issue forth, long, long.
 >
 > — Eihei Dōgen, *Genjōkōan*